Shaddyjr/dataScience30/day_2_installation/installation.md

 - Practice navigating
 - Practice editing and running "Markdown" and "Code" cells

+---
 ## Assignments
 ### Practice using the Jupyter Notebook GUI
+Either use the notebook in this folder called "testing_ground.ipynb" or create your own notebook to complete this assignment.

 Jupyter notebooks will be the main tool we'll be using throughout this course. __Spending time learning how to use this tool now will save a lot of later!__ The following tasks are by far the most common, so you'll want to commit these keyboard shortcuts to muscle memory.

 While in a Jupyter notebook, near the top navigate to "Help > Keyboard Shortcuts".
 Use these shortcuts to complete the following tasks WITHOUT touching your mouse: